localstack/snowflake-docs/content/en/user-guide/integrations/dbeaver/index.md

 title: "DBeaver"
 linkTitle: "DBeaver"
 weight: 5
-description: Use DBeaver to interact with the LocalStack Snowflake emulator
+description: Use DBeaver to interact with the Snowflake emulator
 ---

 ## Introduction

 [DBeaver](https://dbeaver.io/) is a free and open-source universal database tool for developers, database administrators, and analysts.
 DBeaver provides a wide range of features, such as executing SQL statements, viewing and editing data, managing database objects, and more.

-LocalStack Snowflake emulator supports DBeaver, allowing you to interact with the Snowflake emulator using the same commands and syntax as the Snowflake service.
+The Snowflake emulator supports DBeaver, allowing you to interact with the Snowflake emulator using the same commands and syntax as the Snowflake service.
 You can use DBeaver to connect to the Snowflake emulator, execute SQL commands, and manage Snowflake resources locally, such as databases, schemas, tables, stages, and more.

 ## Configuring SnowSQL

-In this guide, you will learn how to configure DBeaver to interact with the LocalStack Snowflake emulator.
+In this guide, you will learn how to configure DBeaver to interact with the Snowflake emulator.

 ### Install DBeaver